An exact dimension-reduced dynamic theory for developable surfaces and curve-fold origami: Discussion

 (3) To validate our theoretical framework, we have solved the dynamic evolution of developable surfaces and curve-fold origami in four distinct scenarios.
 The results obtained from our theoretical models are compared with those from FEM, demonstrating the accuracy and versatility of our proposed theories.

-We believe that our dynamical theory for developable surfaces and curved origami, including the equivalent rod models, can deepen understanding of the physics of the curve-fold origami system and provide new insights into shape programming.
-Our theoretical framework can be naturally extended to developable surfaces with reinforcing ribs, such as those in space antennas.
-Another future direction is to generalize the dynamic framework for developable surfaces that have intersections of generators.
-For example, a closed Möbius ring cannot avoid the intersection of generators \citep{starostin2007shape}.
-We anticipate that our work can contribute to the design of complex dynamic curve-fold origami structures and developable surfaces in the fields of robotics, metamaterials, and architecture.
+We believe that our dynamical theory for developable surfaces and curved origami, including the equivalent rod models, can deepen understanding of the physics of the curve-fold origami system and provide new insights into shape programming. {Our theoretical framework can be naturally extended to developable surfaces with reinforcing ribs, such as those in space antennas.
+For example, we may optimize a developable curved surface as part of an antenna.
+Within our dynamic framework, any admissible reference curve can be selected to parameterize and describe the motion of a developable surface.
+By choosing the reinforced rib as the reference curve, the dynamics of the rib can be naturally incorporated into the governing equations of our model, leading to a unified set of dynamic equations for a rib-reinforced developable surface.
+Since the present dynamic model for developable surfaces and the classical Kirchhoff rod model are both formulated as one-dimensional rod theories, their coupling is conceptually straightforward and mathematically consistent.
+Another important direction for future work is to extend the present dynamic framework to developable surfaces with intersecting generators and more complex generator distributions.
+For instance, a closed Möbius ring necessarily involves intersections of generators \citep{starostin2007shape}, leading to geometric singularities that require a refined treatment.
+Moreover, dynamic bifurcation phenomena, similar to those reported in \citep{wen2025geometry}, are expected to emerge in these more intricate configurations.} We anticipate that our work can contribute to the design of complex dynamic curve-fold origami structures and developable surfaces in the fields of robotics, metamaterials, and architecture.